rsm-q2lu/Loan-Default-Prediction/README.md

 Predict Loan Default for a P2P company

-A business model to predict default, please see ppt
+A business model to predict default, please see Loan Default Predictive Model.pdf